 ROB – It's a shit business.

 TOM – True.
 Don't expect anyone to give a shit about what you're doing.
 You've just got to give a shit about what you're doing yourself.
-You should never take yourself seriously.
-Just take what you do seriously.
+You should never take yourself seriously; just take what you do seriously.

-Alt punk band All Hail Hyena
+All Hail Hyena alt punk band

-ROB – Because we have people in other countries that like our music, and we can't play for everyone, obviously, yesterday we filmed a live session, in a church near Bolton, that we’re going to do as a streaming gig that people can buy tickets for.
+ROB – Because we have people in other countries that like our music, and we can't play for everyone, obviously, yesterday we filmed a live session in a church near Bolton that we’re going to do as a streaming gig that people can buy tickets for.

 ROB – Give us your money!